Prabeton/lesson_1/README.md

 - Build a `Comment` component that takes username and commentText as props.
 Next, make a `CommentList` component that receives an array of comments.
 This should display a list of comments, demonstrating props drilling as you pass individual comment details down to the `Comment` component.
 Add a counter at the top of the `CommentList` showing the number of comments.

-* Zbuduj komponent `Comment`, który przyjmuje nazwę użytkownika i tekst komentarza jako rekwizyty.
+* Zbuduj komponent `Comment`, który przyjmuje 'username' i tekst komentarza jako props.
 Następnie utwórz komponent `CommentList`, który będzie odbierał tablicę komentarzy.
-Powinno to wyświetlić listę komentarzy, pokazując drążenie rekwizytów podczas przekazywania szczegółów poszczególnych komentarzy do komponentu `Comment`.
+Powinno to wyświetlić listę komentarzy, pokazując 'props drilling' podczas przekazywania szczegółów poszczególnych komentarzy do komponentu `Comment`.
 Dodaj licznik na górze `Listy komentarzy`, pokazujący liczbę komentarzy.

 ### 8. Dynamic Tabs

 - Create a `Tab` component that takes a label and children.
 Then, make a `TabList` component that composes multiple Tab components.
 Only the content of the selected tab should be visible.
 This will involve passing down callback functions as props and lifting up state.

-* Utwórz komponent `Tab`, który pobiera etykietę i elementy podrzędne.
+* Utwórz komponent `Tab`, który pobiera 'label' i elementy podrzędne (children).
 Następnie utwórz komponent `TabList`, który składa się z wielu komponentów Tab.
 Widoczna powinna być tylko zawartość wybranej zakładki.
-Będzie to obejmować przekazywanie funkcji wywołania zwrotnego jako rekwizytów i podnoszenie stanu.
+Będzie to obejmować przekazywanie funkcji wywołania zwrotnego jako prop i podnoszenie stanu.

 ### 9. Theme Switcher